Michael Imperato

 Accidents at Work Administrative Law Clinical Negligence Education Law Holiday Sickness or Injury Inquests Judicial Review Personal Injury Public Law

-Michael has been ranked as a leading Administrative Law Lawyer in both the Chambers UK Guide and the Legal 500 Directory –independent guides that gather client opinion and that of other legal professionals to rank lawyers regionally and nationally.
+Michael has been ranked as a leading Administrative Law Lawyer and Personal injury lawyer in both the Chambers UK Guide and the Legal 500 Directory –independent guides that gather client opinion and that of other legal professionals to rank lawyers regionally and nationally.
+Michael is ranked in the Legal 500’s ‘Hall of Fame’.
+The Hall of Fame is reserved for leading lawyers who are ‘at the pinnacle of the profession’.

 Professional Memberships: